-I find it interesting that simply going for a walk works wonders to calm you dog.
+I find it interesting that simply going for a walk works wonders to calm your dog.

 I believe this focus serves to calm them down a good bit as well.

-If you have enjoyed the effects from a good massage, then you know how soothing it can be.
+If you have enjoyed the effects of a good massage, then you know how soothing it can be.

 You can apply the same method of constant contact and continuous massage as delivered by a professional masseuse.

-Add essential oils to this massage to elevate the soothing results for you dog.
+Add essential oils to this massage to elevate the soothing results for your dog.

 Puzzle Toys and Food Toys